-Rising rent costs are the bane of most student lives - as soon as that maintenance loan drops in your account you can guarantee the majority of it is going to be hoovered up by rent costs pretty quickly.
+Rent costs are the bane of most students' lives.
+As soon as that Maintenance Loan drops in your account, you can guarantee the majority of it is going to be hoovered up by rent costs pretty quickly.

 But there's no denying some students have it worse off than others.
 Depending on which university you choose to go to, the rent costs you'll face can differ drastically.